 1. Is the name on the title the same as the lead name?

+2.Is the property in a spouse’s name, a family trust, or a corporation?
+Just a few minutes of homework can save you from potential headaches.
 Qualifying real estate leads can help prevent you from going down a long road that leads to nowhere.

+This is critical if you want a good qualifying lead without having to waste your precious time.
+Find out what your potential client is all about ahead of time.
+Is your client willing to work with YOU, or do they want to do their own legwork to save money?
 Perhaps your new potential isn’t wanting the best professional for the job.
 Maybe these frugal real estate thrift hunters are on the search for agents whose fees are the lowest in the area.

 Once you have concluded that the interested client is motivated to buy and not working with someone else, the next step is figuring out what they need.

 - What type of home are they searching for?